 Prison Services are eager to hear from their colleagues in other European countries, how they are dealing with this situation, what approaches and measures they took to keep the situation as much as possible under control.

 On this page we would like to gather and share all regulations/protocols/approaches European Prison Services or related organisations have drafted or taken in order to deal with the Covid-19 virus.

 If you have information to add to this page, please mail [email protected]

 This page will be updated every day.

 Prison Services are under huge pressure to limit the impact of COVID-19 and keep it out of the closed prison environment.
-To that regard, EuroPris has collected information from its members and presented in the two reports below.
+To that regard, EuroPris has collected information from its members and presented in the three reports below.

 When the outbreak began, most prison services immediately suspended visits, to help protect prisoners and staff against outbreaks amongst the prison population.
 Most prison services have now started to implement measures and policies to facilitate either physical visits or alternatives means of contact.
 This fact sheets presents an overview of the measures for in person visits – not alternatives such as video conferencing or compensation measures.